FusionAuth/fusionauth-site/site/_posts/2021-02-19-whats-wrong-with-implicit-grant.md

 </body>
 ```

-This HTML includes 2 JavaScript libraries:
+This HTML includes two JavaScript libraries:

-* The code for the application itself (`my-spa-code-1.0.0.js`)
+* The code for the application itself (`my-spa-code-1.0.0.js`).
-* A library we found online that did something cool and we just pulled it in (`a-library-found-online-that-looked-cool-0.42.0.js`)
+* A library we found online that did something cool and we just pulled it in (`a-library-found-online-that-looked-cool-0.42.0.js`).

 Let's assume that our code is 100% secure and we don't have to worry about it.
 The issue here is that the library we pulled in is an unknown quantity.